Skip to main content

 2. Find the property in the Properties section

-3. Click View Service Records
+3. Click Service Records on the property page

 Service records table The table displays: